 But implementing your lifestyle prescriptions not easy.
 Our fast-paced, modern, sedentary ways of life make it difficult to eat healthy, get regular movement and live peaceful, balanced, non-stressed lives.

 This type of coaching is all about attitude, belief and behaviours, not just about diet and exercise.
-The process of health and wellness coaching gives you a method and a professional ally to help you succeed at behavioural change and lifestyle improvements.
+The process of health and wellness coaching gives clients a method and a professional ally to help you succeed at behavioural change and lifestyle improvements.